 Inadequate consultation with a qualified healthcare provider, inability to reach a definitive diagnosis and inadequate use of suitable acute and preventive medication are recognized obstacles to headache treatment [46].
 Patients who receive medical treatment for headache disorders may have a variety of adverse effects depending on the medicine.
 Triptans can cause drowsiness, dry mouth, muscle weakness, and vertigo as side effects.
-Triptans are not recommended for people who have these conditions since they have very rarely been connected to heart attacks and strokes [47, 48].
+Triptans are not recommended for people who have these conditions since they have been connected to heart attacks and strokes, though very rarely [47, 48].

 When analyzing the findings of this study, there are several limitations.
 First off, participants exhibiting objective signs of a headache other than a tension and cluster headache were expressly excluded from this study.
 Therefore, it is impossible to predict whether patients with comorbid or other forms of headache would see a comparable level of efficacy.
 Additionally, outcomes cannot be completely free from the influence of placebo effects and regression to the mean.
 Also, no significant differences were found in the results between tension and cluster headaches, and as a result, the data was pooled.
-As the number of participants was too small to include types of headaches as nested factors they could not be adequately compared.
-Although the exact mechanisms of action of vibratorymassage types of devices are unknown, we can speculate based on earlier research that as significant improvements in the objective and subjective metrics of nasal congestion/obstruction were found when similar devices were used to treat headache, physiologic changes within the nasal cavity may have occurred in response to device use [29].
+Since the number of participants was too small to include types of headaches as nested factors, study results could not be adequately compared across various types of headaches.
+Although the exact mechanisms of action of vibratory-massage devices are unknown, we can speculate based on earlier research that as significant improvements in the objective and subjective metrics of nasal congestion/obstruction were found when similar devices were used to treat headache, physiologic changes within the nasal cavity, may have occurred in response to device use [29].
 Earlier research on acoustic energy applied to the nasal cavity showed increases in nasal nitric oxide, which may also modify the pain pathway through anti-inflammatory effects [29].
 However, we do not know the mechanisms of action of the effect.
 The next logical step in assessing this form of therapy is to perform more studies that include suitable control groups with numerous forms of headache.
-The final limitation on follow-up was 8-week data.
-Future research may examine effectiveness over a longer time frame and/or examine the usefulness of different regimens, such as use only when necessary.
+The final limitation was the shorter follow-up time (only 8-week), and thus future research may examine effectiveness over a longer time frame and/or examine the usefulness of different regimens, such as use only when necessary.